jshinb/HbA1c_MCT/README.md

 # HbA1c_MCT
 Examine association between glycated hemoglogin and cortical thickness in adults

+- Data cleaning and manipulation
+  1. List of variables downloaded:
+  2. List of variables to be created:

 - Methods
   1. Sample characteristics
       1. Sample selection: individuals with HbA1c and MRI data (data download date: XX-XX-2020)